Jump to content

 A sound proposal process not only increases efficiency and improves win rates, it is also one of the few things that can give people working on a proposal hope that the next proposal won't be so bad.
 Proposal specialists make everything about the process.
 And that's a good thing.

-But you have to get the process implemented.
-And this is where most proposal specialists struggle.
-It's also where non-proposal specialists struggle, because they too often recognize the need for a proposal process, but usually have even less insight on where to start implementing one.
+But you have to get the process effectively implemented.
+And this is where proposal specialists struggle.
+It's also where non-proposal specialists struggle, because they too often recognize the need for a proposal process, but usually have even less insight on where to start implementing one or how to balance the inevitable trade-offs.

 If you attempt to build a procedural proposal process that can be depicted by a flowchart, it will break in practice.
 It creates a process that can't actually be followed as written and requires someone to modify it on the fly.
-In reality, it degrades into people making it up as they go along.
-It provides a way of doing things instead of a process.
-It teaches people that the process doesn’t need to be followed with any precision.
-This is what most companies have, and it creates a constant struggle.
+In reality, it degrades into people making it up as they go along, which, is typically what we see.
+Every company says it has a proposal process, when in reality they kind of have a way of doing things and sometimes parts of it are even written down and once in a while things play out the way they are supposed to.
+This creates a constant struggle as people try to reconcile when to ignore the process and when to follow it.
+It sets the precedent that the process is subject to interpretation.

 This is a big reason why we created the MustWin Process that is part of PropLIBRARY.
 We were tired of processes that couldn’t survive reality.
 So we created one that works in the real world, and isn’t based on procedures or flowcharts.

-What people should have instead of a flow chart is a set of goals.
+What people should have instead of a flowchart is a set of goals.
 And each goal should have a scope definition and a set of criteria that define success for that goal.
 Take away the technical sounding jargon and the proposal process becomes a collection of goals with a description and checklist for each.
 Just to be helpful, you might create resources and job aids for each goal as well.
-This is more jargon for adding some forms and templates.
+This is more jargon for adding some forms and templates to make it easier for people to achieve their goals during the process.

 Just keep in mind that it’s not the forms and templates that are the process.
-They are just tools.
-And keep in mind that you are not creating a set of forms and templates that are required to be filled out.
+They are just tools to achieve goals.
+Also keep in mind that you are not creating a set of forms and templates that are required to be filled out in accordance with procedures.
+Instead, you are creating tools that help people achieve their goals.

-When you tell this to a group of people, don't be surprised if they enthusiastically receive it and immediately start trying to create a flowchart for their goals and the activities needed to accomplish them.
+When you start explaining your proposal goals to a group of people, don't be surprised if they enthusiastically receive it and immediately start trying to create a flowchart for their goals and the activities needed to accomplish them.
 It's hard for them to overcome what they've been taught about processes.
 Their instincts push them towards policies and procedures instead of success criteria and assets to help achieve them.
 This doesn’t just apply to proposals.
-How many “Agile” software developers really follow a modified waterfall methodology?
+How many “Agile” software developers really follow a modified waterfall methodology and call it a "hybrid?"

 When implementing a goal-driven proposal process, too much detail is a problem.
 First, it will slow down your rollout.
 Second, it will break.
-Third, when people fall back on waterfall design for the proposal process, they create a bad proposal process.
+Third, when people fall back on old habits for the proposal process, they create a bad proposal process.

 There are three things that I really like about this approach: